 I love my coffee, in fact.
 And because I love coffee, it becomes the perfect analogy for me to understand the problem of focus.
 Feel free to replace cola or candy bars … whatever you like … to replace any and all behaviour you consider sin.

 It’s an analogy.

-We’re not literally sheep, the Kingdom of God isn’t actually a pearl, the Father certainly has more than two wayward sons, and sin is certainly not coffee.
+We’re not literally sheep, the Kingdom of God isn’t actually a pearl, Jesus is not a literal vine, the Father certainly has more than two wayward sons, and sin is certainly not coffee.

 Ahem.
 Back to the coffee.